Cousin Sigûne the Lamenting Maiden

 ; in these poems she is known as Sigûne.

-also learn that Sigûne was a childhood companion of both Parzival and his future bride, Condwiramurs, presumably at different times.
-In Wolfram's poem, he meets Sigûne (while alive)
+mainstream Christianity.
+We also learn that Sigûne was a childhood companion of both Parzival and his future bride, Condwiramurs, presumably at different times.
+In Wolfram's poem, he meets Sigûne (while alive) three times.

 [Wolfram's Parzival, book 3.
 138,9-23]